Cardiac & Heart Screening in Singapore

 What to Expect During Your Heart Health Screening

-• You may be asked to change into a gown for some tests.
+• Be asked to change into a gown for some tests.

 What Comes After Your Heart Screening?